 Personnel.
-This budget represents a total of approximately 572 personnel in the General Fund, one in the Emergency Management Fund and three in the Capital Projects Fund.
+This budget represents a total of approximately 579.5 personnel in the General Fund, 12 in the Grant Fund and three in the Capital Projects Fund.
 In addition to emergency response, training, fire prevention, fleet, and support personnel, the budget includes staffing for strong fiscal and project management of the increased local option levy and capital projects funded with both levy and bond proceeds.
-All personnel from Newberg and District 2 have been transferred to the employment of the District as of July 1, 2016 in addition to supplemented staffing possible through the contract revenue.